-We have Third-Party Services Provider Compliance Policies that require our service providers not use any illegal, unethical or improper methods of doing business, which would reasonably include human rights abuses, and that they may not utilize any payments from the Company for any illegal, unethical or improper purpose.
+We have third-party services provider compliance policies that require our third-party service providers not use any illegal, unethical or improper methods of doing business, which would reasonably include human rights abuses, and not to utilize any payments from the Company for any illegal, unethical or improper purpose.
+To minimize the risk associated with using third-party service providers, the Company requires that all new, high risk service providers undergo a pre-engagement compliance review.
+We recognize that when a vendor is conducting business on our behalf, their actions reflect on our Company.
+The goal of our program is to proactively address any service provider compliance risk.